WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 – Fluorosilicone (FVMQ)

-– Fluorocarbon Rubber (FKM, FPM, Viton)
+Fluorocarbon Rubber (FKM, FPM, Viton®)

-– Offers strong resistance to high temperatures and aggressive media.
+Used in demanding environments, including chemical systems and applications requiring strong resistance to high temperatures and aggressive media.

-Material Choice Guidelines
+Material Selection Guidelines

-– Media type such as water, gas, oil, or chemicals.
+– Media type (water, gas, oil, chemicals, etc.)

 – Operating and peak temperatures.